FOSTEUM- genistein, zinc glycinate citrate, and cholecalciferol capsule

 Genistein's efficacy was also shown in a one year trial of 90 osteopenic or osteoporotic, post-menopausal subjects vs. placebo and vs. HRT.
 Baseline values were matched for all parameters.
 The BMD values at 12 months are shown in the table below:

 The studies that have been performed on the genistein in FOSTEUM to date have not been intended to assess new incident fractures.
 These studies have shown reduced markers of bone resorption, increased markers of bone formation and increased BMD in clinical trials.
-Anecdotally, in the 389 patient clinical trial comparing genistein to placebo over a two-year period, there were three fractures of the sacrum in the placebo (Calcium and Vitamin D3) group.
-No fractures were observed in the genistein group over two years.
+Anecdotally, in the 389 patient clinical trial comparing genistein to placebo over a three-year period, there were three fractures of the sacrum in the placebo (Calcium and Vitamin D3) group.
+No fractures were observed in the genistein group over three years.
+Studies in animals have demonstrated an increase in bone quality including an increase in bone breaking strength and improvement in architecture in histological examination.

 There are no known cases of over usage of the genistein in FOSTEUM.
 Animal studies have shown that consuming the equivalent of 75 FOSTEUM capsules at one time did not produce adverse events.
 However, as in most over usage situations, symptoms following an over usage of FOSTEUM could vary according to the patient.
 If an over usage were to occur, patients should be managed by systematic and supportive care as soon as possible following product consumption.